sunnysingh/database/README.md

-Database is a PHP framework for easy database interaction with MySQL.
+Database is a PHP framework for database interaction with MySQL.

 The purpose of this framework is to take advantage of the MySQLi extension and make queries, prepared statements, and data fetching a whole lot easier.